 (Cannon Street is named for William H. Cannon, one of the benefactors of Texas Wesleyan College/Fort Worth University , upon whose former site the high school was built.)

-In 1935 principal Paschal retired, and Fort Worth High/Central High was renamed “R. L. Paschal High School.”
+In 1935 principal Paschal retired, and Fort Worth High/Central High on Cannon Street was renamed “R. L. Paschal High School.”

 When Trimble retired in 1966 he was director of vocational training for the entire school district.
 Soon after his retirement Technical High School was renamed “Green B. Trimble Technical High School.”